workingDog/StixToNeo4j/README.md

     or
     java -jar stixtoneo4j-1.0.jar --zipx stix_file.zip output_dir

-With the **--csvx** option the input file format must contain a Stix object on one line ending with a new line.
+With the **--csvx** option the input file must contain a Stix object on one line ending with a new line.
 Similarly when using the **--zipx** option, each input zip file entries must contain a Stix object on one line ending with a new line.
 When using these options the processing is done one line at a time.